geomoose/gm3/docs/install_on_windows.md

 ```
 cd c:\GeoMoose\gm3
-grunt build
+npm run build
-grunt serve
+npm start
 ```
-Open GeoMoose in a browser: http://localhost:4000/examples/desktop/debug.html
+Open GeoMoose in a browser: http://localhost:4000/examples/desktop/index.html

-If you have a problem displaying demo map content in your browser, it could be due to using MS4W's Apache server on port 80 and grunt serving GeoMoose files on port 4000.
+If you have a problem displaying demo map content in your browser, it could be due to using MS4W's Apache server on port 80 and Webpack serving GeoMoose files on port 4000.
 This can be caused by a Cross Origin Resource Sharing (CORS) restriction in your Apache configuration.
 You can remove the restriction by editing the `C:\ms4w\Apache\conf\httpd.conf` file and adding the lines starting with `Header`:
 ```
 #
 # Configure MS4W locations and directories